The Cleaners (serial killers): Murders

-The young people met in far-right groups on the social media website VKontakte.
+The members met in far-right groups on the social media website VKontakte.
 The leading role among the participants was taken by Pavel Voitov: he distributed roles, made decisions and actively led the activities of the gang.
-The motives for the killings was the desire to "clean the city", and "hatred of alcoholics and homeless people".
-According to the investigators, they wanted to "oppose themselves to others and show their superiority".
+The motives for the killings were the desire to "clean the city", and "hatred of alcoholics and homeless people".
+According to the investigators, they wanted to "contrast themselves with others and show their superiority".

-They committed murders with particular cruelty in different parts of Moscow from July 2014 and February 2015.
+They committed murders with particular cruelty in different parts of Moscow, as well as the Moscow Oblast and the Yaroslavl Oblast, from July 2014 and February 2015.
 Victims were found not far from the Belorussky railway tracks, sometimes in the Eastern Administrative District.
 The corpses were subsequently found in deserted places, where there are no surveillance cameras (under bridges, near fences, garages, in abandoned hangars or on far-away glades in forest parks):